What are Perpetual Bonds – the Definition?

-The accounting principle “Going Concern” is applicable here and that sets the basis for the company to pay dividends indefinitely.
-This concept forms the basis of “Dividend Discount Model”.
+The accounting principle “Going Concern” is applicable here, which sets the basis for the company to pay dividends indefinitely.
+This concept forms the basis of the “Dividend Discount Model.”
 If we look at the construct of the formula in perpetuity and its derivation, it closely resembles the Dividend Discount Model.

 Formula & Derivation

 Perpetual Bond is an infinite series coupon paying bond; hence mathematically, its Present Value can be written as follows:

 PVA∞ =A (1+K)-1+ A (1+K)-2+……….A(1+K)-∞+1 +A(1+K)-∞

 Multiplying both the sides of the above equation by (1+K), we get

 PVA∞ (1+K) = A+ A (1+K)-1+………..A (1+k)∞+1

 Subtracting the previous equation from the latter one, we get